5 Wonderful destinations for people who love action sports

 The Blue Hole drops down 110 metres about 2 metres from the waters’ edge into the coral table so it’s a perfect place for deep diving – both scuba and apnoea free diving.
 Many competitive free divers base themselves in Dahab for regular training.
 There is an archway to open sea at about 52m depth and free divers challenge themselves to dive down and through.

 Technical scuba divers utilise different gas mixtures to dive to extreme depths.
 The current world record is held by Ahmed Gabr at 332.35 metres off the coast in Dahab.

 However Dahab is not all diving.
 With sorting consistent winds from the North East surfers and kite surfer s have plenty of fun on the Dahab Lagoona and on the Gulf of Aqaba.

 The deep gorges in the granite mountains of South Sinai also offer great climbing routes and bouldering opportunities.

 Nepal is of course famous because of the Himalayas and the world’s highest peak, Mt Everest, at 8848 metres above sea level.
 Mt Everest has been attracting adventure seekers for centuries but it wasn’t until 1953 that Sherpa Tensing and New Zealander Sir Edmund Hillary managed to climb the peak and return to base camp safely.
-Every year adventure seekers attempt the climb and some do not return from the ‘death zone’.
+Every year many adventure lovers do the Everest Base Camp Trek.

 However there are numerous other adrenalin sports found in Nepal.
 White water rafting is well established and Nepalese rivers are some of the most exciting in the world.
 Another way to test your mettle against the rapids is to go canyoning down narrow rocky rivers.